legesher/legesher/CONTRIBUTING.md

 ### THANK YOU :heart:

 First off, thank you for just being _here_.
 It's people like you who have a heart ❤️ to serve and desire to create something bigger than themselves that we want to be part of our team.
-So thank you, because by choosing to contribute to **Legesher** we're one step closer to creating a world where innovation, creativity and collaboration aren't lost in translation.
+So thank you, because by choosing to contribute to **Legesher** we're one step closer to creating a world where innovation, creativity, and collaboration aren't lost in translation.
 This is so much more than a product, it's an opportunity that opens doors.
 Thank YOU for making all of this possible.

-Here's a high level overview of what this guide entails.
+Here's a high-level overview of what this guide entails.
 It is designed to be read and revisited as you become more involved with the project.

 - [Our Reason Why](#our-reason-why-)
 - [You Can Be a Part](#you-can-be-a-part-handshake)